Skip to content

 Action Scoring

-Providers that expose the score capability can rank candidate action sequences without claiming prediction, generation, or reasoning support.
+Providers that expose the score capability can rank candidate action sequences without claiming prediction or policy support.
 LeWorldModel uses this path because its upstream runtime is a JEPA cost model.

 from worldforge import WorldForge